The few, the proud: the fallen heroes of The Great Talk Show Rush Of 1995. The video above explains it all.

 On Monday, three new syndicated talk shows debut in syndication, with new hosts Katie Couric, Jeff Probst, and the return of Ricki Lake.
 Along with Steve Harvey (whose show debuted Sept.
 4) and Trisha Goddard (debuting Sept.
 17), that’s a total of five talk shows premiering this month.

-Even though Katz’s vice president and director of programming (Bill Carroll) said in an Media Life article last week this upcoming season sets a record for most new syndicated talk shows in a single season, it’s actually not true – yours truly remembers a year when there were eight freshmen talk shows – yes, that’s right: eight of them.
+Even though Katz’s vice president and director of programming (Bill Carroll) said in an Media Life article last week this upcoming season sets a record for most new syndicated talk shows in a single season, there was a year when there were eight freshmen talk shows – yes, that’s right: eight of them.
 And they all debuted in a two-week period in September 1995.

 Here were the lucky souls who jumped into the fray with established hosts such as Jerry Springer and Maury Povich (whose respective shows are still on the air) and Lake, who is returning with a new, different show.
 As you’ve probably guessed, these shows didn’t last long:

 – Carnie Wilson.
 Simply named Carnie, the daughter of the Beach Boys’ Brian Wilson and former singer from the group Wilson Phillips hosted this conflict talk show, which many pundits said this was a ripoff of Ricki Lake.
 After several months of lackluster ratings, Warner Bros. pulled the plug and replaced her with someone who was a little more successful: Rosie O’Donnell.
 Wilson previously hosted GSN’s new Newlywed Game, but was replaced by Sherri Shepard in 2010.